matheshyogeswaran/ReactDocComBuilder/README.md

 # ReactDocBuilder

-This is a VS Code extension that automatically generates documentation for React code.
+This is a VS Code extension that automatically generates documentation comments for React code.

 ## Features